Nachiket346/Value-at-Risk-and-Expected-Shortfall-model/README.md

 A full market risk modeling project demonstrating VaR/ES, stress testing — designed as a proof-of-work for risk roles.

 SUMMARY
-This project develops an endntonend Market Risk analytics framework in Python, designed as a professional proofnofnwork for roles in Market Risk, Risk Management.
+This project develops an endntonend Market Risk analytics framework in Python, designed as aprofessional proof of work for roles in Market Risk, Risk Management.

 Core Components:
 Historical, Parametric (Gaussian), and Monte Carlo Value at Risk (VaR) and Expected Shortfall (ES) estimation across all methods •